rotheconrad/00_GATech_6720Class_Lab05/README.md

 9. Do any of your bins have a 16S sequence?
 10. Which bin has the most contamination?
 11. What are the completeness and contamination estimates based upon and how reliable they are?
 (Tip, you may want to read the “Learn more” boxes of MiGA)
-12. Which bin has the greatest G+C content?
+12. Which bin has the greatest G+C% content?
 13. Build recruitment plots for each of your MAGs.
-What can you infer about this population based on its recruitment plot?
+What can you infer about the intra-population diversity based on its recruitment plot?

 ## Challenge Questions: